gvelim/advent2023/src/bin/day8/README.md

 6 steps
 ```
 ## Part 2
-Start at every node that ends with `A` and follow all of the paths at the same time until they all simultaneously end up at nodes that end with `Z`
+Start concurently, at every node that ends with `A` and follow all of the paths at the same time until they all simultaneously end up at nodes that end with `Z`.
+How many steps are required to reach the place where all nodes are ending with `Z`?
 ```
 Input: